groboclown/nightjar-mesh/README.md

 * `AWS_INSTANCE_IPV4` and `AWS_INSTANCE_PORT` - these keys are required by AWS, but the value doesn't matter for the purposes of Nightjar.
 * For each path prefix that the service handles, register that path as the key, and the relative weight that this service instance should be assigned to that prefix.
 For example, if the "blue" deployment has just been released and you want to lightly load it before switching over, give its paths a number significantly lower than the "green" deployment.
 If the path is explicitly only used within the service mesh, and should never be accessible from outside this mesh, then prepend a question mark ('?') to the start of the key.
 Note that to be recognized as a path key, the key must start with a `/`, `?`, or `*`.

+### Envoy Proxy Configuration

+The Cloud Map extracted data conforms to the [data format](nightjar-src/generation-data-schema.yaml), and is used as input to [mustache templates](https://en.wikipedia.org/wiki/Mustache_%28template_system%29), to construct the Envoy Proxy configuration.

+By default, Nightjar provides [configuration templates](nightjar-src/templates) that generate a simple Envoy Proxy configuration.
+However, you can change these files to suit your needs.

+* In a child Docker image, you can add a new template directory.
+Add in all the files you want to here.
+Any file that ends in `.mustache` will be converted using the Cloud Map extracted data; everything else is used as-is.
+Note that sub-directories are currently not supported for mustache template support.
+* Set the environment variable `ENVOY_TEMPLATE_DIR` to point to the new template directory.
+* The default boot configuration file used to start up Envoy is named `envoy-config.yaml`.
+If you want to change this to a different file name, set the `ENVOY_CONFIGURATION_FILE` to the file name (without the directory).

+### Runtime Execution

 Additionally, you can tweak the operation of Nightjar with these options:

-* Environment variable `ENVOY_CONFIGURATION_TEMPLATE`: (defaults to [envoy.yaml.mustache](nightjar-src/envoy.yaml.mustache)) the template file, which accepts input in a [specific format](nightjar-src/generation-data-schema.yaml), used to construct the Envoy configuration.
-This file can be replaced with a custom file to adjust the generated configuration to suit your needs.
 * Environment variable `REFRESH_TIME`: (defaults to 10) the number of seconds between polling for updates in the configuration.
 * Environment variable `EXIT_ON_GENERATION_FAILURE`: (defaults to 0)  If this value is *anything* other than `0`, then the container will stop if an error occurs while generating the envoy proxy static configuration file.
 * Environment variable `FAILURE_SLEEP`: (defaults to 300) if the generation failed, the process will wait this many seconds before stopping the container.
 This allows an operator time to inspect the container for problems.
 * Environment variable `ENVOY_LOG_LEVEL`: (no default) Sets the Envoy proxy logging level.
-* Environment variable `ENVOY_ADMIN_PORT`: (defaults to 9901) the Envoy proxy administration port.
 * Environment variable `DEBUG_CONTAINER`: (no default) set this to `1` to start the container as a shell, to help in debugging the container.

+There are several others, if you're really interested.
+See the [script](nightjar-src/run-loop.sh) for details.

 ## Example of Nightjar with a Service